 Traditional IT setups have a number of weaknesses, particularly as an organisation begins to scale.
 A virtual setup can therefore be more flexible and cost-effective.
-Below we outline what is is Virtualization technology
+Below we explain what is virtualization technology, and how it can benefit your organisation:

 Traditional IT setups with an onsite server have a number of downsides: